A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: Numerical Study

 \subsection{Three-dimensional Hertz problem}

 In this section, the three-dimensional frictionless Hertz problem is studied.
-It consists on a hemispherical elastic body with radius $R$ that contacts against a horizontal rigid plane as a consequence of a uniform pressure $P$ applied on the top face (see Figure \ref{fig:3d p=0.0001_a}).
+It consists in a hemispherical elastic body with radius $R$ that contacts against a horizontal rigid plane as a consequence of an uniform pressure $P$ applied on the top face (see Figure \ref{fig:3d p=0.0001_a}).
 Hertz's theory predicts that the contact region is a circle of radius $a = (3R^3P(1- \nu^2)/4 E)^{1/3}$ and the contact pressure follows a hemispherical distribution $p(r)=p_0 \sqrt{1-r^2/a^2}$, with $p_0 = 3R^2P/ 2 a^2$, being $r$ the distance to the centre of the circle (see\cite{Hertz1882,johnsonbook}).
 In this case, for the chosen values $R=1$, $E=1$, $\nu=0.3$ and $P=10^{-4}$, the contact radius is $a=0.059853$ and the maximum pressure $p_0 = 0.041872$.
 As in the two-dimensional case, Hertz's theory relies on the hypothesis that $a$ is small compared to $R$ and the deformations are small.

 Considering the problem axial symmetry, the test is reproduced using an octant of sphere with proper boundary conditions.
 Figure \ref{fig:3d p=0.0001_a} shows the problem setup and the magnitude of the computed stresses.
 As in the 2D case, in order to achieve more accurate results in the contact region, the mesh is refined in the vicinity of the potential contact zone.
-The knot vectors are defined such as $75\%$ of the methods are located within $10\%$ of the total length of the knot vector.
+The knot vectors are defined such as $75\%$ of the elements are located within $10\%$ of the total length of the knot vector.

-In Figure \ref{fig:3d p=0.0001_b}, the computed contact pressure evaluated at quadrature points for a mesh with size $h=0.1$.
-On the other hand, in Figure \ref{fig:3d cp 0.0001} the contact pressure is shown at control points for mesh sizes $h=0.4$ and $h=0.2$.
+{In Figure \ref{fig:3d p=0.0001_b}, we compare the Hertz's solution with the computed contact pressure at control points and a $P1$ re-interpolation of those values, for a mesh with size $h=0.1$.} On the other hand, in Figure \ref{fig:3d cp 0.0001} the contact pressure is shown at control points for mesh sizes $h=0.4$ and $h=0.2$.
 As it can be appreciated, good agreement between the analytical and computed pressure is obtained in all cases.